melody-ho/journ/README.md

 # Journ: A Digital Scrapbooking Web App

-**[Journ](https://journ.melodyho.dev)** is a web app that enables users to document moments using images, videos, and text.
+**[Journ](https://journ.melodyho.dev)** is a digital scrapbooking web app that enables users to document moments using images, videos, and text.
 Users can attach custom tags to their entries, creating a highly dynamic scrapbook that can be filtered for different views.

 **Demo:** <https://journ.melodyho.dev>